About Carlos

 —Seen and Heard International

-Carlos Ágreda has been featured in national and international media: Forbes Life Latam, La Voz de América (USA), The Violin Channel, Revista Semana, Caracol Radio and La W Radio Colombia, and recently in “Los Informantes” (Colombian adaptation of “60-minutes”) in Caracol Televisión.
-In 2021 Carlos was included on the list of Colombia’s “50 Most Creative People” by Forbes Magazine.
+Carlos has been featured in national and international media including Forbes Life Latam, La Voz de América (USA), The Violin Channel, Revista Semana, Caracol Radio, La W Radio Colombia, and the television program Los Informantes (Caracol Televisión).
+In 2021, Forbes named him one of Colombia’s “50 Most Creative People.”

-His commitment to education had allowed him to lead different collaborations with "El Sistema-inspired" projects such as Play On Philly (Philadelphia, USA), Sinfonía por el Perú, and youth orchestras such as the Filarmónica Joven de Colombia, the Empire State Youth Orchestra (NY, USA), the Stockport Youth Orchestra (UK), Orquesta Filarmónica Juvenil de Bogotá, and more!
+His commitment to education has led to collaborations with El Sistema–inspired initiatives such as Play On Philly (USA) and Sinfonía por el Perú, as well as youth orchestras including the Filarmónica Joven de Colombia, Empire State Youth Orchestra (USA), Stockport Youth Orchestra (UK), Orquesta Filarmónica Juvenil de Bogotá, and others.